-Motion by K. Foster Send issue paper WWT-2023-13 to Joint Committee certifications.
+Motion by K. Foster Send issue paper WWT-2023-13 to Joint Committee approval ballot.

+Second: A. Rubin

+Discussion: J. Bell asked if this change would affect any current certifications.
 B. Hennig stated that he was not aware of any products that may be affected.

-Second: A. Rubin
+Vote: All in favor.

+Motion: Carries.